Sinopsis

 The Best Investment Writing Volume 3: Bob Seawright – Dear Future Me

-09/09/2019 Duración: 10minLast year when we published The Best Investment Writing Volume 2, we offered authors the opportunity to record an audio version of their chapter to be released as a segment of the podcast, and listeners loved it.
+09/09/2019 Duración: 11minLast year when we published The Best Investment Writing Volume 2, we offered authors the opportunity to record an audio version of their chapter to be released as a segment of the podcast, and listeners loved it.
 This year, we’re bringing you the entire volume of The Best Investment Writing Volume 3 in podcast format.
 You’ll hear from some of the most respected money managers and investment researchers all over the world.
 Enough from me, let’s let Bob take over this special episode.
+Learn more about your ad choices.
+Visit megaphone.fm/adchoices

 -